 The Sacrament of Marriage

 When we talk about the Sacrament of Marriage, we are dealing with much more than a civil or social institution.
 St. John Paul II said that “the future of humanity passes by way of the family.”
 Sacramental marriage is a safe, secure, and permanent relationship of life and love.
 It has the goal of uniting the spouses and creating life in the very image of God:

 “God disposed man and woman for each other so that they might be ‘no longer two but one’ (Mt 19:6).
 In this way they are to live in love, be fruitful, and thus be a sign of God himself, who is nothing but overflowing love.” -YouCat 260

-These questions not only verify the fact that if a couple want to get married (and are free to do so), but also ask if they are willing to commit to a marriage that reflects the love of God.
-There are four elements to this kind of love: love that is free, total, faithful, and fruitful.
+These questions not only verify the fact that the couple wants to get married (and are free to do so), but that they are willing to commit to a marriage that reflects the love of God.
+Next comes the marriage vows, where each spouse states:

 “What the Church is on a large scale, the family is on a small scale: an image of God’s love in human fellowship.” -YouCat 271

 Any call God places in our lives is first and foremost a call to love: loving God first, with our heart, mind, soul, and strength; and then a call to love our neighbor as ourselves.
 This is true of the Sacraments of Marriage and Holy Orders.
 To many, living out these callings might seem like an impossible mission, but we must remember that we don’t do it alone.
 If God calls us to something, He also provides grace to help us accomplish that mission:

 “The two sacraments have something in common: they are directed to the good of others.
 No one is ordained for himself, and no one enters the married state merely for his own sake.
 The sacrament of Holy Orders and the Sacrament of Matrimony are supposed to build up the People of God; in other words, they are a channel through which God pours out love into the world.” -YouCat 248